abhiMishra98/CUDAherewego/Convolution/README.md

 | `conv_2d` | 4.71 ms | 7% | 28.5 GB/s | ~15% | Well-balanced (compute & memory both low) |
 | `conv_2d_shared` | 4.07 ms | 8% | 33.3 GB/s | ~17% | Latency issue |

-**`conv_1d`**: dot sits just under the memory-bandwidth diagonal, the closest of the four to its own roofline:

 ![conv_1d roofline](../images/Conv_V1_1d_ncu.png)

-**`conv_1d_shared`**: dot sits further below the diagonal than `conv_1d` at a similar arithmetic intensity, despite doing less redundant global work:

 ![conv_1d_shared roofline](../images/Conv_v1_1dShared_ncu.png)

-**`conv_2d`**: arithmetic intensity shifted well right of the 1D kernels, but the dot is the furthest below the diagonal of all four:

 ![conv_2d roofline](../images/Conv_v1_2d_ncu.png)

-**`conv_2d_shared`**: similarly large gap below the diagonal as `conv_2d`, despite the tiling reducing global memory traffic further:

 ![conv_2d_shared roofline](../images/Conv_v1_2dShared_ncu.png)

-**Reading the roofline.** Only `conv_1d` sits close to its own roofline (the achieved point is near the diagonal directly above its arithmetic intensity).
-That one is genuinely memory-bound, and the "speed it up by moving less data" prediction holds.
-The other three, `conv_2d` in particular, plot well *below* their own diagonal despite `conv_2d`/`conv_2d_shared` having pushed arithmetic intensity further right than the 1D kernels (more reuse per byte from tiling/constant memory).
-A falling dot at higher intensity with no better performance indicates the bottleneck is neither bandwidth nor compute, but latency: not enough independent warps in flight to hide stalls, regardless of how much data movement was avoided.

-Two concrete, `ncu`-flagged causes support that reading, rather than the usual roofline advice of "do more math" (which doesn't apply here, since none of these kernels are anywhere near the compute ceiling to begin with):
+**Reading the charts.** Only `conv_1d`'s dot sits close to its own roofline diagonal, so that one is genuinely memory-bound: the "move less data to go faster" logic actually applies to it.
+The other three sit well below their diagonal, and `conv_2d`/`conv_2d_shared` do so even though tiling and constant memory gave them *more* reuse per byte than the 1D kernels, not less.
+A kernel that does more with each byte but still doesn't go faster isn't limited by bandwidth or compute; it's limited by latency, meaning too few warps are in flight at once to hide memory stalls.

+`ncu` points at two concrete causes, not "not enough math" (none of these kernels are close to the compute ceiling in the first place):

-- **Uncoalesced global memory access.** `SourceCounters` flags 12% excessive sectors on `conv_1d`, 10% on `conv_1d_shared`, **24%** on `conv_2d`, and
+- **Uncoalesced memory access.** `SourceCounters` reports excessive memory sectors on all four kernels (12% for `conv_1d`, 10% for `conv_1d_shared`, **24%** for `conv_2d`, 12% for `conv_2d_shared`). `conv_2d` is worst: its
-  12% on `conv_2d_shared`. `conv_2d`'s row-major `N[curRow * width + curCol]`
-  indexing with a 16x16 thread block is the worst offender: nearly a quarter of its memory transactions move bytes no thread actually needed.
+  16x16 thread block and row-major indexing mean close to a quarter of its memory traffic moves bytes no thread needed.
+Fixing the access pattern would raise the achieved point without changing arithmetic intensity.
-  This lowers the achieved point directly, without changing arithmetic intensity; fixing access patterns moves the dot straight up at the same x.
-- **ALU-bound instruction mix, not FP32-bound.** `conv_1d`'s "Compute (SM)
-  Throughput" reads 55%, yet only 6% of that is the FP32 FMA pipe. `ncu` separately flags "ALU is the highest-utilized pipeline (36.7%)".
-Most issued instructions are address/index arithmetic and bounds-checking (`ip_Start + i >= 0 && ... < width`, pitch-byte-offset casts, etc.), not the convolution math itself.
-This is a second, independent reason these kernels fail to reach their roofline: the SM is busy, just not on the work the chart measures.
+- **Instruction mix skewed toward address math, not FP32 work.** For `conv_1d`, `ncu` reports 55% "Compute (SM) Throughput," but only 6% of that is the actual FP32 FMA pipe; it separately flags the ALU pipeline as the busiest at 36.7%.
+Most of that ALU work is bounds-checking and index arithmetic, not the convolution itself, so the SM is busy without doing much of the work the roofline chart credits.

-**Net takeaway.** For this workload, chasing arithmetic intensity (a wider mask, more work per thread, fp16) is the wrong lever.
-None of the four kernels are pinned against the compute roof.
-The higher-leverage next steps are occupancy/coalescing fixes (reduce boundary-check branching, coalesce `conv_2d`'s access pattern, increase active warps per scheduler) to close the *vertical* gap to each kernel's own roofline, not a *horizontal* move to higher arithmetic intensity.
+**Net takeaway.** For this workload, adding more arithmetic (a wider mask, more work per thread, fp16) would not help; none of the four kernels are compute-limited.
+The more useful next steps are occupancy and coalescing fixes, such as simplifying boundary checks, fixing `conv_2d`'s access pattern, and keeping more warps active per scheduler, to close the gap to each kernel's own roofline.

 ## Compiling and running